Note the date change to the Saturday before Father's Day!

 By changing the date to June we are hoping to avoid the touch and go direct threat of wildfire and threat of unhealthy air quality due to wildfires in the area.

 We are looking forward to hosting another spectacular run!

-Tracing a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine its called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube, the McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
+The McKenzie River Trail run is 31 miles on one of the prettiest trails in America.
+It traces a route along the beautiful McKenzie River, with two spectacular waterfalls, a lake so pristine it is called Clear Lake, lava flows, old growth forest, numerous log bridges and the aquamarine colored Tamolitch Pool where the the river flows from an underground lava tube.
 The race offers runners a technically challenging course with only moderate elevation gains and the inspiration of some of Oregon's most breathtaking scenery.

 The run begins at Carmen Reservoir off Hwy 126, just down river from Koosah Falls and Icecap campground.
 After a short gravel section, the course heads upriver on the Waterfalls Trail, crosses Hwy 126 and then goes around Clear Lake to the Santiam Wagon Road and the first aid station.
 From there it goes through Clear Lake resort, crosses back over Hwy 126 and takes a bridge to the far side of the river.
 It then follows the McKenzie River Trail 21 miles in the downriver direction to the finish line across from the McKenzie River Ranger Station.

 Unfortunately, a wildfire in 2021 severely damaged a portion of the trail near Deer Creek.
 We are hopeful the trail will be fully repaired and open for the 2022 run, however, if it is not, we will coordinate with the Forest Service to develop an alternative course.

 Aid and Drop Bags